automaticalldramatic/angular-testing-app/SETUP.md

 The `--save-dev` flag saves the module in the local node_modules directory.
 You will see your `package.json` file change with entries of your dependencies.
 You can also run `npm init` before running the above command to provide some basic information about your app in your `package.json` file.

+Also, this is not a complete list of all modules that I will be adding.
+Please refer to the package.json file to see all the devDependencies am using.

 #### Step 3:
 ------------